istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 Network policies only satisfy the fifth requirement if the attackers are not able to break from a malicious container into the Kubernetes node and interfere with the implementation of the policies inside said node.
 Lastly, network policies do satisfy the sixth requirement: Operators don't need to change the code or the container environment.
-We can say that Kubernetes Network Policies provide transparent, Kubernetes-aware egress traffic control, which is not DNS-aware.
+In summary, we can say that Kubernetes Network Policies provide transparent, Kubernetes-aware egress traffic control, which is not DNS-aware.

 Another approach that predates Kubernetes network policies is a **DNS-aware egress proxy/firewall**.
 In this